Welcome to the Library

 The Library Media Center subscribes to several online databases.
 All databases are accessible through links on the library website.
 School IP addresses automatically login to databases, but students need usernames and passwords to access databases away from school.

-LRHS is fortunate to have a collection of hands-on resources for creative learning.
-All students and teachers are welcome to use the MakerSpaces to enhance school work, for intellectual stimulation, or play.
-MakerSpaces include materials for exploring electronics and computer programming, crafting, 3D design, audiovisual production and editing, and gaming.
+LRHS is fortunate to have a media collection for creative learning.
+All students and teachers are welcome to use these tools to enhance school work, for intellectual stimulation, or play.
+Our studio includes a Cricut Maker, MakerBot, and audiovisual production/editing equipment.
 Some projects take time and preparation to complete - plan ahead for the best results.
-Most resources in the MakerSpace are housed in portable carts that can be brought to classrooms outside the library.
-See library staff to learn more about the MakerSpace.
+Most resources in the studio are housed in portable carts that can be brought to classrooms outside the library.
+See library staff to learn more about the media studio.

 USING THE LIBRARY DURING THE SCHOOL DAY